lanl/sedacs/gpu/nvda/README.rst

 ## To build

 Be sure to load the nvhpc module in your cluster environment, or have the nvhpc compilers installed, specifically nvc++.
 This compiler is needed to build the shared objects required by the ctypes python module.
+Also load openmpi.
 The makefile assumes the following dependencies

 Dependencies:
 nvc++, compiler